firmalabs/zcash-android-wallet-sdk/docs/ThreatModel.md

 - can't determine whether or not the user's wallet owns a particular address.
 - can't tell that the user spends money according to a certain pattern (e.g. recurring payments) using fully-shielded transacitons.

-There are several known weaknesses against this adversary.
+There are several known weaknesses that this adversary can exploit.
 The adversary can...

 - tell when the user sends a t-address transaction.
 - tell when the user receives a t-address transaction
 - tell what the user's current transparent balance is.
 - tell that the user is using this particular wallet app.
     - differneces in note selection might distinguish it from zcashd.
-- tell when the user spends shielded funds sent to them by the adversary versus someone else.
+- **tell when the user spends shielded funds sent to them by the adversary.**
-    - dust attack: send many low-value notes, which will need to be aggregated to be spent (visible on the blockchain).
+    - dust attack: the adversary can send many low-value notes, which will be spent in a transaction with many Sapling inputs (visible on the blockchain).

 These weaknesses also apply to all of the stronger adversaries in the sections above.

 ## Limitations

-This threat model is missing important details, e.g. about:
+This threat model is missing important details, for example, about:

-- Adversaries that have physical access to the device the SDK is running on.
+- Adversaries that have physical access to the device the app or SDK is running on.
 - Secure usability of the SDK's API.
-- Implicit assumptions about how the SDK is being used.
+- Implicit assumptions about how the SDK is being used in a third-party app.

 These shortcomings will be addressed in future updates to the threat model.